LuciferUchiha/georgerowlands.ch/content/garden/ml/diffusion.md

 T determines the trade-off between sample quality and computational cost.
 Larger T allows for more gradual and smoother denoising but requires more computation.

 the schedule $\beta_i$ controls the amount of noise added at each step in the forward process and consequently the amount of denoising required in the reverse process.
 It plays a key role in sample diversity and quality/sharpness.
 Often is chosen to be a linear or cosine schedule increasing from a small value to a larger value over the T steps.

-Determinisitc variant such as DDIM remove the stochastic term by setting $Z_i = 0$ in the update step.
-This results in a deterministic mapping from pure noise to data samples.
-This improves generation speed but with slightly reduced sample diversity?
-Intuitevly it converges faster to high likelihood regions but may miss some modes of the distribution due to lack of stochastic exploration.